Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level: Introduction

 Parallel developments in classical stochastic thermodynamics have established the Fisher Information (FI) as a fundamental metric for thermodynamic state spaces.
 Beyond its metrological origins, the FI has emerged as a geometric measure connecting information theory to thermodynamics, particularly for near-equilibrium states~\cite{Crooks2007, Crooks2009, Sivak2012}.
 The thermodynamic length and action, derived from the FI metric, have been shown to relate directly to excess work and dissipation in driven systems.
 These results have been generalized to arbitrarily far-from-equilibrium systems~\cite{Ito2018, Nicholson2018}, enabling the derivation of fundamental speed limits for the evolution of both states and observables in classical stochastic processes~\cite{Ito2020, Nicholson2020, GarciaPintos2022}.

-Recent advances have begun to bridge the gap between information geometry and the fluctuating energetics of small quantum systems.
-In the classical domain, the Stochastic Fisher Information (SFI) has been introduced to quantify the "surprisal" rate of individual trajectories and establish speed limits for state transformations at the level of single realizations~\cite{melo2_2025}.
-This trajectory-level perspective has proven particularly valuable for understanding rare events and non-typical fluctuations that are masked in ensemble averages~\cite{Touchette2009, Garrahan2018}.
+Connecting information geometry with stochastic thermodynamics, the stochastic Fisher information (SFI) has been introduced to quantify the {\it surprisal} rate of individual trajectories allowing speed limits for state transformations at the level of single realizations~\cite{melo2_2025}.This trajectory-level perspective has proven particularly valuable for understanding rare events and non-typical fluctuations that are masked in ensemble averages~\cite{Touchette2009, Garrahan2018}.
 However, a fully quantum generalization that accounts for the intricate interplay between classical population statistics and quantum coherence evolution along individual measurement trajectories has remained an open challenge.
+Here we address this problem by introducing the conditional quantum Fisher information (CQFI).

-The difficulty in extending stochastic information geometry to the quantum domain stems from several fundamental aspects.
-First, quantum measurements inevitably disturb the system state, leading to trajectory-dependent evolution that differs qualitatively from classical stochastic processes~\cite{Wiseman2009, Jacobs2014}.
-Second, the quantum superposition principle introduces correlations between population dynamics and coherent evolution that have no classical analog.
-Finally, the choice of measurement basis fundamentally affects the observed trajectory statistics, requiring a framework that can account for arbitrary measurement schemes while preserving the connection to fundamental quantum limits.
+This extension, however, is far from straightforward, as the quantum case introduces difficulties absent in the classical setting.
+Quantum measurements inevitably disturb the system state, leading to trajectory-dependent evolution that differs qualitatively from classical stochastic processes~\cite{Wiseman2009, Jacobs2014}. {Moreover, the} quantum superposition principle introduces correlations between population dynamics and coherent evolution that have no classical analog. {Beyond this, the} choice of measurement basis fundamentally affects the observed trajectory statistics, requiring a framework that can account for arbitrary measurement schemes while preserving the connection to fundamental quantum limits.

-In this work, we address these challenges by introducing the Conditional Quantum Fisher Information (CQFI), which generalizes the classical SFI to the quantum domain while preserving its trajectory-level interpretation.
-Defined via the Symmetric Logarithmic Derivative (SLD) and conditioned on specific measurement outcomes, the CQFI extends quantum metrology from ensemble averages to single-shot realizations.
+The CQFI is constructed to meet precisely these requirements.
+Defined through the symmetric logarithmic derivative (SLD) and conditioned on a specific measurement outcome, it generalizes the classical SFI to the quantum domain while preserving its trajectory-level interpretation, thereby extending quantum metrology from ensemble averages to single-shot realizations.
 Unlike the standard QFI, which provides a global bound averaged over all possible measurement outcomes, the CQFI is a random variable that fluctuates along individual quantum trajectories.